 Stunning displays at the City's Royal Albert Memorial Museum take visitors on a voyage of discovery from pre-history to the present day and from Exeter all around the world.
 It's busy programme of exhibitions and events means there's always something new.
 Free entry means you can call time and again.

 Experience Tudor life at St Nicholas Priory, the 900 year old guest wing of a former Benedictine Priory.

-A short distance from the city centre, on the University of Exeter's Streatham Campus, is the The Bill Douglas Centre for the History of Cinema and Popular Culture, or visit the nearby town of Topsham for the Topsham Museum, housed in a 17th century building overlooking the Exe Estuary.
+A short distance from the city centre, on the University of Exeter's Streatham Campus, is the The Bill Douglas Cinema Museum, or visit the nearby town of Topsham for the Topsham Museum, housed in a 17th century building overlooking the Exe Estuary.